yggdrasil-network/yggdrasil-network.github.io/faq.md

 ## Is Yggdrasil safe?

 All traffic sent across the Yggdrasil network is encrypted end-to-end.
-It cannot be decrypted or read by any intermediate nodes.
+Assuming that our crypto is solid, it cannot be decrypted or read by any intermediate nodes.
+However, please note that Yggdrasil has not been officially externally audited.

 ## Is Yggdrasil stable?